Thatonedragon/Thatonedragon.github.io/_pages/splah-pageV2.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/splashpage/Bureau.jpg
   caption: "Photo credit: **Loaf Of Tech**"
-excerpt: "Welcome to the page of Dylan Looij, A.K.A Loaf Of Tech, where gadgets do not belong to the inspector"
+excerpt: "Welcome to the page of Dylan Looij, A.K.A Loaf Of Tech"
 intro:
-  - excerpt: 'They say there is only 24 hours in a day, I say too, but I use none of them to sleep -Loaf Of tech'
+  - excerpt: 'The creativity of the mind is of use if you have the skills to build your imagination'
 feature_row:
   - image_path: assets/images/splashpage/CDR2023.jpg
     alt: "Coupe de France de robotique"